peteroupc/MailLib/docs/PeterO.Text.Idna.md

         string str,
         bool lookupRules);

-Determines whether the given string is a domain name containing only U-labels, A-labels, NR-LDH labels, or any combination of these, separated by dots (".").
+Determines whether the specified string is a domain name containing only U-labels, A-labels, NR-LDH labels, or any combination of these, separated by dots (".").

 <b>Parameters:</b>